 - AV Comparatives: average 23%

-Security: A kill switch is included, as is an ad blocker, malware blocker, and tracking blocker.
+Security: CyberGhost provides a kill switch, an ad blocker, malware blocker, and tracking blocker.

-Streaming media: I was able to access Netflix content with 80% (12 out of 15) of the servers I tested.
+Streaming media: I accessed Netflix content with 80% (12 out of 15) of the servers I tested.
 Split tunneling is not available.

 Cost: When you pay in advance, CyberGhost is among the most affordable services, costing less than $3 a month.